Abdellah Ezbiri: Biography and career

-Abdellah Ezbiri is a pro kickboxer and member of the France team of Kickboxing, he has received various titles such as Champion of France by 3 times, and he is also a European and World champion in the discipline.
+Abdellah Ezbiri is a professional kickboxer and member of the France kickboxing team.
+He has received various titles such as Champion of France (three times), and he is a European and World champion in the discipline.
 He trains at Team Ezbiri, Fighters 69 in Lyon, with his trainer and brother Fouad Ezbiri.

 On May 7, 2011, at Fight Zone 5, Abdellah became W.K.N.
 K-1 Rules European Super Lightweight champion Under 65 kg after beating the Italian Salvatore Zappulla by KO in the 3rd round.

 On April 14, 2012, he fought to a draw against Samir "Petit Prince" Mohamed by decision at Fight Zone 6.

 He competed in the Glory 8: Tokyo - 2013 65kg Slam in Tokyo, Japan on May 3, 2013, losing to Gabriel Varga via unanimous decision in the quarter-finals.

 At La 20ème Nuit des Champions -68.5 kg/151 lb tournament in Marseille, France on November 23, 2013, Ezbiri defeated Charles François on points in the semi-finals before losing to Bruce Codron in the final by the same margin.